peppertech/OracleJETWorkshop2019/part1.md

 Rather than providing a Web Component together with its own data, we want to be able to pass in data from outside the Web Component.
 In this section, as an intermediate step, we will move the 'data.json' file outside the Web Component, while in subsequent sections we will access it via a REST endpoint.

-1. Move the 'data.json' file into a folder outside the Web Component, that is, a new folder in 'src/js', named 'data', as shown below:
+1. Move the 'data.json' file into a folder outside the Web Component, that is, in the containing application in a new folder in 'src/js', named 'data', as shown below:

 <table><tr><td>
 <img src="images/pic-006.png" alt="alt text" width="500" height="484">